huaweicloud/terraform-provider-huaweicloud/docs/resources/vbs_backup_policy.md

 * `policy_resource_count` - Specifies the number of volumes associated with the backup policy.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 5 minute.
+- `delete` - Default is 5 minute.

 ## Import

 Backup Policy can be imported using the `id`, e.g.